 The table above shows a column for each peak found in the selected locus, D3S1358 in this example.
 The first four rows, Allele, BPS, Off Ladder, and Homozygote, can be edited if the peak is an allele.
 The bottom three columns, Allele Peak, Artifact Peak, and Critical can be modified to determine if the peak is an Allele, an Artifact, or both and also, for artifacts whether or not they are critical.
 Whether or not an artifact is critical determines how it is displayed in the plot window which is covered in more detail in the next section.
 If a peak is not designated as an allele its details are not displayed in the Analysis window and if it is neither an allele nor an artifact, its details are not acknowledged in the Graph window for this sample.
 The allele notices can also be disabled or edited in the same manner as the sample, ILS, and channel notices by simply selecting the “Notices” tab at the top of the window.
 Also, as with the sample, ILS, and channel notices, it is encouraged to enter notes describing all changes being made to the locus peaks and notices.

 History.
-The history button or menu item is used to display the data as is was saved in previous versions of the file.
+The history button or menu item is used to display the data as it was saved in previous versions of the file.
 This is more useful for .oer (OSIRIS Edited Report) files than .oar (OSIRIS Analysis Report) files because .oar files should not be modified.
 The history button or menu item displays a (sub)menu with a list of dates the file was saved along with “Original” and “Current.”
-The “Original” selection show the original data obtained from the analysis before anything was edited.
+The “Original” selection shows the original data obtained from the analysis before anything was edited.
 The “Current” selection shows the data with all editing (if any) performed since the last time it was saved.
-If the file was saved an excessive number of times, some of the dates will appear in the menu with a selection for “More…” which displays a dialog window that allows the user to selected from all of the dates/times the file was saved.
+If the file was saved an excessive number of times, some of the dates will appear in the menu with a selection for “More…” which displays a dialog window that allows the user to select from all of the dates/times the file was saved.
 For the analysis window the first item in the history menu is one of the following depending on the selected cell or row: View Sample Notices, View ILS Notices, View Channel Notices, or Allele Edit History.
 This selection is enabled only for data that have a history of being edited and it displays a dialog window containing details of the editing performed and saved on the selected cell or sample.

 The buttons adjacent to the “History” button are used to display state of the file at the previous and next times the data was saved.
 If any historic time other than “Current” is selected, the selected time is displayed in the window title.

 Sort.
 This allows the user to sort the samples by sample name or severity.
-When sorting by sample name, the ladders and positive controls are shown at the top followed by each sample is alphabetical order.
+When sorting by sample name, the ladders and positive controls are shown at the top followed by each sample in alphabetical order.
 When sorting by severity, the actual severity is determined by the number of notices for the sample.
 A sample with no alleles found may be shown at the bottom even though it may be more severe than a sample with many alleles found, but also many notices.

 Parameters… This button or menu item displays a popup window containing the parameters used for this analysis.
 The input and output directories are hyperlinked to enable the user to view the contents.
 Following is an example: